 - Android is clearly the leader, but it’s important to note that Apple is the only effective alternative.
 This is an interesting competition to consider, as effectively all apps, technology, and websites (or more specifically web browsers) must use one or the other to be successful.
 Two companies dictate the rules, and it will be vital to watch whether this will cause pressure or not.

 - Can we expect any newcomers to the market with a competing mobile OS?
 It’s extremely unlikely, if impossible.
-The money and development time required to create a worthy competitor are notable limits, and not many companies would be willing to experiment in that space.
-It’s safe to say that 2020 will still only have two main competitors.
+The money and development time required to create a worthy competitor is notable limits, and not many companies would be willing to experiment in that space.
+It’s safe to say that 2022 will still only have two main competitors.

 - Partially the cause of this, and something that clarifies the number, is the fact that 79 percent of users will stop using an app after the first day.

 - Even though there are more apps than we can count, that doesn’t mean a few apps don’t stand out among all the rest.
 In fact, you probably have most of these installed now.
-Here are the apps people can’t go without:
+Things such as Instagram, TikTok, and others that are household names.

-While you’re almost certainly familiar with 4G connection technology on your smartphone and might have been for some years, progress marches on, and 2020 will likely be the first year many people are exposed to “5G” technology on a consumer level.
+While you’re almost certainly familiar with 4G connection technology on your smartphone and might have been for some years, progress marches on, and 2022 will likely be the year 5G takes over in many regards.
 Here are a few things to note down:

 - Have you noticed a “5G” icon on your phone in certain areas?
 That’s because 5G has launched in the United States and a few other countries.
-While we haven’t discovered any new use cases for the technology beyond simply improving what we already have, the improvements make the market more open to innovation.
+The improvements make the market more open to innovation.

-- While we might not see the same degree of improvement from 3G to 4G and previous transitions, we must also remember that while North America and other modernized countries adopt 5G technology, other countries will be adopting 4G connections at a faster rate, meaning that those users will be far more likely to utilize them for information or media which requires a better connection.
+- We might not see the same degree of improvement from 3G to 4G as and previous transitions.
+We must remember that while North America and other modernized countries adopt 5G technology, other countries will be adopting 4G connections at a faster rate.
+Those users will be far more likely to utilize them for information or media which requires a better connection.

 - 4G only took the lead as of 2017, while 3G use is in slow decline and 2G use is effectively nose-diving and expected to fall below 10 percent usage by around 2023.

-- Every second (including the ones you’re using to read this), 127 new IoT devices connect to the internet, and that number is only expected to rise.
-These devices can be anything from Smartphones to smart toasters
+Every second 127 new IoT devices connect to the internet, and that number is only expected to rise.
+These devices can be anything from Smartphones to smart toasters.

-- It should be noted that this was a slower adoption rate than expected and that this number or trend might change if there is suddenly a device (much like smartphones) which everyone must have.
+- It should be noted that this was a slower adoption rate than expected and that this number or trend might change if there is suddenly a device that everyone must have.

-We bring up all these points with the note that many, if not most of these devices, at least on the consumer side, require the use of a smartphone or another connected device.
-What will happen when modern convenience beyond communication absolutely requires a smartphone?
-Can this market sustain itself from a resource perspective, especially should something happen to sensitive supply chains?
+Many of these devices require the use of a smartphone or another connected device.
+What will happen when modern convenience beyond communication requires a smartphone?
+Can this market sustain itself from a resource perspective?
+What if something happens to sensitive supply chains?
 And will there be backlash over potential vulnerabilities in these networks?
 These are the questions that need to be asked and at least partially answered.

 More than any other type of consumer product, nothing has captured the public like the smartphone over the last 10 years.
 Being not only a product but a platform opens it up to a nearly endless host of innovations, advancements, and more.
 There is so much more to be studied and learned about them, and we hope that these statistics show you just how vital smartphones are to the future and also start to get you thinking about their current and future place in your life